Drivers Hours Regulations

 The AETR rules are the same as the EU rules with respect to drivers hours.

-Drivers must fully account for their time - including driving, breaks, rests and other work.
+Drivers must fully account for all their time - including driving, breaks, rests and other work.

 1. EU Driving